kyma-project/control-plane/docs/cli/commands/kcp_runtimes.md

   -r, --region strings       Filter by provider region.
 You can provide multiple values, either separated by a comma (e.g. westeurope,northeurope), or by specifying the option multiple times.
   -i, --runtime-id strings   Filter by Runtime ID.
 You can provide multiple values, either separated by a comma (e.g. ID1,ID2), or by specifying the option multiple times.
   -c, --shoot strings        Filter by Shoot cluster name.
 You can provide multiple values, either separated by a comma (e.g. shoot1,shoot2), or by specifying the option multiple times.
   -t, --state string         Filter by state.
-You can provide multiple values, either separated by a comma (e.g. succeeded,failed,provision,deprovision), or by specifying the option multiple times.
+You can provide one value (e.g. succeeded,failed,provision,deprovision).
   -s, --subaccount strings   Filter by subaccount ID.
 You can provide multiple values, either separated by a comma (e.g. SAID1,SAID2), or by specifying the option multiple times.
 ```